probcomp/Venturecxx/doc/reference.md

 - `[assume symbol expression]`: declare and initialize a variable.

-  Binds the result of `expression` to `symbol` in the global environment.
+  Assume evaluates the `expression` and binds the result to `symbol` in the global environment.

 - `[observe expression value]`: condition on observed data.